Free and Easy (1941 film)

-Free and Easy is a 1941 film directed by George Sidney, and starring Robert Cummings and Ruth Hussey.
-The film is a remake of MGM's But the Flesh Is Weak (1932) with Robert Montgomery and C. Aubrey Smith as the son-and-father team.
+Free and Easy is a 1941 American comedy film directed by George Sidney and starring Robert Cummings, Ruth Hussey, Judith Anderson and Nigel Bruce.
+Produced by Metro-Goldwyn-Mayer, the film is a remake of But the Flesh Is Weak (1932) in which Robert Montgomery and C. Aubrey Smith had appeared as the son-and-father team.
 Both films are based on the 1928 play The Truth Game by Ivor Novello.